HamzahChariwala/Masters_Experimentation/Further_testing/Inference_Estimation/ModelAnalysis/README.md

 The tool can extract and analyze custom feature extractors if they are available in the agent.
 For proper loading, ensure that your custom feature extractor classes (like `CustomCombinedExtractor`) are in the Python path before extraction.

+After refactoring, the tool will automatically look in multiple locations for the FeatureExtractor module, including:
+- `EnvironmentEdits.BespokeEdits.FeatureExtractor`
+- `DRL_Training.EnvironmentEdits.BespokeEdits.FeatureExtractor`

 ## Requirements

 - PyTorch